 Permanent construction impacts with the RSP Design Variant would be different than with the Millbrae Station Design because Serra Avenue would not be closed and a one-block segment of Linden Avenue between El Camino Real and California Drive would be retained.
 However, vehicle circulation around the station would effectively be the same as vehicle circulation for the Millbrae Station Design.
-In addition, there would be nine fewer displacements in Millbrae under the RSP Design Variant as compared to the Millbrae Station Design- one single-family residence and eight commercial businesses-which would have less effect on community character and cohesion in Millbrae as compared to the Millbrae Station Design and would avoid any long-term viability issues of the commercial area east of El Camino Real.
-Lastly, the overall visual quality around the Millbrae Station would be similar with either the RSP Design Variant or the Millbrae Station Design because the HSR station building would complement the scale and design of the Revised Serra Station buildings and, while there would be new residential viewers associated with the Revised Serra Station, there would be fewer permanent visual changes associated with the RSP Design Variant as compared to the Millbrae Station Design.
+In addition, there would be nine fewer displacements in Millbrae under the RSP Design Variant as compared to the Millbrae Station Design-one single-family residence and eight commercial businesses-which would have less effect on community character and cohesion in Millbrae as compared to the Millbrae Station Design and would avoid any long-term viability issues of the commercial area east of El Camino Real.
+Lastly, the overall visual quality around the Millbrae Station building would complement the scale and design of the Revised Serra Station buildings and, while there would be new residential viewers associated with the RSP Design Variant as compared to the Millbrae Station Design Variant or the Millbrae Station buildings and, while there would be new residential viewers associated with the RSP Design Variant as compared to the Millbrae Station Design.